For what is yet more powerful than death

 That all the precious brood the earth shall bring

-Traverse its’ vale of tears with death but nigh?
+Must walk this vale of tears with death close by?

-What hope forged cross of promise must life bear,
+What hope-forged cross of promise must we bear,

 To flout foul death and live eternally?